Workspace ONE UEM management modes

 Overview

-Regardless of the type of employee or device, the technology should be transparent and not hinder productivity or the employee experience.
+Regardless of employee or device type, technology should remain transparent and avoid hindering productivity or user experience.

-The Workspace ONE platform provides flexibility to support the ever-changing device management needs of an organization as devices and use cases evolve, and the ability to provide a consistent onboarding experience across device makes, models, or employee personas.
+The Workspace ONE® platform supports evolving device management requirements while delivering a consistent onboarding experience across device makes, models, and employee personas.

 Audience

-To cover a variety of use cases, Workspace ONE provides four general options for device management.
+To support a wide range of use cases, Workspace ONE UEM provides several options for device management.

 Figure 1: Terminology found in the Workspace ONE UEM admin console mapped to industry terms